jacekturek/fuzyecon/preference_relation.md

 ##

-> if vector of goods = x and not y and not x => choose x because no better one is avaiable..
+> if vector of goods = x and not y and not x => choose x because no better one is avaiable.

 > 🎓 (this is to explain the relation of preference).

 ##